6 tips for reducing healthcare costs

-The criteria for a healthy lifestyle, according to a study recently published by the Mayo Clinic, include moderate exercise, good diet, maintaining the recommended body fat percentage and not smoking.1
+The criteria for a healthy lifestyle, includes moderate exercise, good diet, maintaining the recommended body fat percentage and not smoking.1

 Making even a modest investment in your health now can pay off —financially, physically and emotionally—in your retirement years.

 2. Calculate your health care costs

 Factoring health care needs into your financial planning up front can help ease the impact of future health-related events.
 Begin by estimating the current and future costs of existing health care conditions, then build in a reasonable cushion for the unexpected.
 And remember that Medicare does not typically cover dental, vision and long-term care.

 For help in calculating future expenses, visit your insurance company’s website for helpful online tools.

 3. Manage deductibles

 The higher your deductible, the lower your premiums.
 Go with the highest deductible plan you feel comfortable with.
 You’ll still be covered for catastrophic care, but if you are able to limit your doctor visits to preventive care, you’ll minimize your out-of-pocket expenses.

 Medications are often one of the biggest out-of-pocket health care expenses for retirees.